 The mini gastric sleeve surgical procedure normally takes about 30 to 45 minutes to perform and will depend on the skills of the bariatric surgeon.

 Reducing the stomach capacity helps patients with portion control because they will not be able to eat as much in one sitting.
 They will also remain “full” longer.
-Also, the portion of the stomach that is permanently removed is responsible for producing a hunger-inducing hormone called ghrelin.
-With that portion of the stomach removed, less ghrelin is secreted into the patient’s system so they are not bothered by hormone-triggered hunger pangs.
+Removing the portion of the stomach that produces the hunger-inducing hormone, ghrelin significantly reduces hormone-triggered hunger pangs.
+Consequently, Moreover, this also leads to lowered ghrelin levels in the patient’s system.

-Most patients who undergo any type of bariatric surgery take nutritional supplements through pills, tablets, and drink mixes to mitigate risks of vitamin or mineral deficiencies.
+Bariatric surgery patients take nutritional supplements through pills, tablets, and drink mixes to prevent vitamin or mineral deficiencies.

 The Mini Sleeve vs ESG (Endoscopic Sleeve Gastroplasty)

-Both the gastric mini sleeve and ESG offer shorter recovery times and only limited activity restrictions for a few weeks, unlike a traditional laparoscopic gastric sleeve surgery.
+Both the gastric mini sleeve and ESG offer shorter recovery times and limit activity to a few weeks.